rstacruz/vim-coc-settings/README.md

 :wave: Hey there, here's my setup on how I use coc.nvim to make my Vim work like an IDE.

-I've been VSCode, Atom, Sublime, and other modern editors.
+I've been on VSCode, Atom, Sublime, and other modern editors.
 They are fantastic!
 I love how I get automatic type hints, amazing auto-complete, inline documentation, and many things that Vim users may consider to be frivolous luxuries.

 They're no Vim, though.
 VSCode's Vim emulation can be a bit slow (try doing `9j` on vscode-vim, and try it on Vim itself).
 They also take a lot of memory, which can be too much for 4GB/8GB laptops.